legends2k/blog/content/note/git_nuances.md

 {{< highlight basic >}}
 git show REF

+# changes introduced to a particular file by a commit
+git show REF -- path/to/a/file
 {{< /highlight >}}

 It shows details about the commit along with the changes it brings about.
 Of course, you can control the amount of information thrown at you with the usual options `show` shares with `log`: `--name-status`, `--shortstat`, `--stat`, `--summary`, etc.